menzHSE/cv-ml-lecture-notebooks/README.md

 * `perceptron`: multiple demos of perceptrons in NumPy, PyTorch and MLX.
 Some of the demos are very "spelled-out" to provide some insights into the inner working of gradient descent
 * `multi_layer_perceptron`: multiple demos of multi-layer perceptrons in PyTorch and MLX including visualizations of decision boundaries
 * `cnn`: demos of CNNs in PyTorch and MLX for image classification
-* `vae`: demos and analyses of convolutional Variational Autoencoders (VAEs) using the MNIST and Celeb-A datasets
+* `vae`: demos and analyses of convolutional Variational Autoencoders (VAEs) using the MNIST and Celeb-A datasets in PyTorch

 ## Usage